Skip to main content

 What This Means for Tesla Owners

-• Resale values: May face some pressure if demand concerns persist
+• Resale values: May face some pressure if demand concerns persist into Q2

-• Price cuts possible: Tesla has historically cut prices to stimulate demand
+• Price cuts possible: Tesla has historically cut prices to stimulate demand — watch for mid-quarter adjustments

 The Bigger Picture: 2026 Full-Year Outlook

-Even with [today's result], analysts project Tesla will deliver approximately 1.69 million vehicles in 2026 — a modest 3.3% increase over 2025's 1.64 million.
+Even with today's miss, analysts project Tesla will deliver approximately 1.69 million vehicles in 2026 — a modest 3.3% increase over 2025's 1.64 million.
 That would still leave Tesla below its 2023 peak of 1.81 million vehicles.

 The longer-term projections are more ambitious: